MohitAswani/DataStructuresAndAlgorithms/14_Trees/2_ApplicationOfTree.md

 * Trie (used to represent dictionaries , also support prefix search)

-* Suffix tree (usef to search for patterns in strings)
+* Suffix tree (used to search for patterns in strings)

 * Binary index tree (used for range query search / faster for limited set of operations)